mvdizel/DL-Coding-Challenge-Public/README.md

 # DL-Coding-Challenge
-Welcome to the Detroit Labs coding challenge.

-Please fork this repo and create a branch that includes your name in the branch name (We like to read commits!).
 Choose from Android, iOS or web to complete this challenge.
-Comment on what libraries or frameworks you choose to use so we know exactly what code is yours and what is coming from a third-party.

 Plan, document, and build your proof of concept then [submit](#submit) it when you are done.